-Mr. Wang started his career in the field of U.S. immigration and nationality laws even before he completed his law school education.
-Upon receiving his J.D. degree, he started his immigration law practice by building up an immigration law department within a general practice law firm in New York City.
-Shortly after that, he started his own immigration law practice under the name of Law Offices of Jun Wang.
+Mr. Wang started his career in the field of U.S. immigration and nationality laws even before he completed his law school education in 1993.
+Upon receiving his J.D. degree from Brooklyn Law School, he joined a general practice law firm in New York City and helped the firm start its immigration law practice.
+Shortly afterwards, he started his own immigration law practice under the name of Law Offices of Jun Wang in 1995.
 He has been a member of the American Immigration Lawyers Association since 1994 and practices immigration and nationality laws in all fifty states of the United States.

 Mr. Wang first distinguished himself as an immigration attorney with his representation of the much publicized immigrant visa petitions for classification as Alien of Extraordinary Ability by Chinese folk artists who came to the United States in the infamous ship Golden Venture in the mid and late 1990's.
 With the approval of these visa petitions by the US Citizenship and Immigration Services, Mr. Wang was interviewed by The New York Times, The Christian Science Monitor, WNBC (New York), CBS, Life Magazine, and all major Chinese language newspapers in the east coast of the United States.